pranav-puttaparthi/CSE110LabWeek0-1/index.md

 ### As a programmer:
 My name is Pranav Puttaparthi.
 I started programming when I was a child, due to a growing interest in helping the world around me through coding.
 I taught myself a lot of programming languages around that time, from **HTML** and **CSS** to **Java** and **C++**, and pored through sites like [Youtube](https://youtube.com) to help myself learn them all.
 I remember really being fascinated by printing empty lines in Java (`System.out.println("");`) and I don't even know why.

 I've worked (and am currently working) on several software projects of my own.
-One project I made in high school was a game in Java where a green circle collects yellow circles while avoiding green circles.
-One project I'm working on is an even bigger game project about a dude who has to try to find a way to escape his crazy ex-girlfriend's house (this one is currently being made using the engine LÖVE 2D).
+One project I made in high school was a game in Java where a blue circle collects yellow circles while avoiding green circles.
+One project I'm working on now is an even bigger game project about a dude who has to try to find a way to escape his crazy ex-girlfriend's house (this one is currently being made using the engine LÖVE 2D).

 Languages I should improve on:
 - [x] Python